kapicorp/kapitan/docs/compile.md

 ### helm

 This is a Python binding to `helm template` command for users with helm charts.
-This does not require the helm executable to be available, and the templates are rendered without the Tiller server.
+This does not require the helm executable, and the templates are rendered without the Tiller server.

 Unlike other input types, Helm input types support the following additional parameters under `kapitan.compile`: